Oomnitza/oomnitza-connector/README.md

         - /path/on/local/machine:/home/appuser/config/
         - /another/path/on/local/machine:/home/appuser/exp/

-The CSV file with the assets inside should be stored in some directory on the local machine, the path inside the container should be defined in the configuration file (`/home/appuser/exp/file_name.csv`).
-An example of configuration:
+The CSV file that contains the asset records should be stored in a directory on the local machine, the path in the container should be defined in the configuration file.
+For example, /home/appuser/exp/<file_name>.csv.

+Example

     [csv_assets]
     enable = True